 As a contributing art and culture writer for Luxury Globe Media in 2017, Ivy contributed eighteen articles on theatre, event, and culinary reviews, press releases, and artist interviews focused on the GTA, western Ontario, and the Muskoka region.

 On June 08, 2018, Ivy launched her new, monthly internet TV series, The Artis with Ivy Reiss, which interviews artists, hosts, personalities, and movers-and-shakers on compelling topics related to the art and culture scene in the 905 and the GTA, and airs two episodes every month.
 Be one of 13,000 Subscribers to www.ThatChannel.com studios and click on The Artis homepage video links to see past episodes.

-Ivy’s highly anticipated collection of poetry, There is a Place, is launching with Mosaic Press in December 2018.
+Ivy’s highly anticipated collection of poetry, There is a Place, is launching in 2019.

 In addition to The Artis, she is currently writing on her investigative writing experiences from living with the Inuit in their homes in the remote fly-in community of Naujaat (formerly Repulse Bay), Nunavut in October 2016.
 She conducted over forty hours of interviews with numerous officials in the community, locals, and a visiting diamond mine; she investigated the education, healthcare, food, and housing conditions; gave talks at the elementary, high-school, and to the cadets on the importance of post-secondary education, their settled land claims, and how the future of Canada hinges on its youngest, and fully bilingual population; the Inuit.

 The Artis with Ivy Reiss show interviews 905 & GTA artists, writers, hosts, and movers-and-shakers on compelling topics related to art and culture.

 Have an interesting topic and a new book or an event that you want to tell people about?